elastic/kibana/x-pack/packages/ml/date_utils/README.md

 # @kbn/ml-date-utils

-This package used by the ML and Transform plugins and provides a set of utilities for working with dates.
+This package is used by the ML and Transform plugins and provides a set of utilities for working with dates.